Home > Health & Wellness > Health Library > Organ Transplants: Antirejection Medicines

 These medicines prevent the immune cells

-from multiplying and prevent your immune system from
+from multiplying.
+They prevent your immune system from

 attacking and destroying the donor organ.